 Odds are, the vacuum you use normally for your carpet or home has a hose that can fit different attachments.
 If that’s the case, check out this link here to see inexpensive, generic upholstery attachments you can buy for your pool table.

-Another vacuum option is the Bissel Cansiter Vacuum, which can be seen at this link.
+Another vacuum option is the eureka Whirlwind Bagless Canister Vacuum Cleaner, which can be seen at this link.
 This vacuum can fit multiple attachments and does not come with a motorized rotating brush.
 The vacuum is also easy to use on a pool table.

 Cleaning Your Pool Table